SignalK/specification/gitbook-docs/request_response.md

 # Request/Response

+Requests are used to ask the server to take specific actions.
+This shows how requests should be formed by the client and how the reponses should look.
+The details of different request types are defined in other parts of the specification.

 ## WebSockets and Other Full-duplex Protocols

 The exact format of the message for a specific request is defined elsewhere in the specification.